How much money does it take to study in Canada?

 Cost of your student visa and permit:

 The first step is to secure a valid study permit if you're going to stay in Canada.
 That comes with its costs (approx. CAD 150).
-Feel free to consult with Aptech visa counsellors for the latest updates and information on the visa application process and related expenses.
+Feel free to consult with Aptech study abroad consultants for the latest updates and information on the visa application process and related expenses.

 Accommodation costs if you're living separately